yutannihilation/rcpp_intro/en/21_dpqr_functions.md

 ### Noncentral chi-squared distribution

-These functions provide information about the Noncentral chi-squared distribution with df degrees of freedom `df`.
+These functions provide information about the Noncentral chi-squared distribution with df degrees of freedom `df` and noncentrality parameter `ncp`.
 These functions are equivalent to setting non 0 value for the noncentrality parameter `ncp` in the Chi-squared distribution function in R.

 ```cpp
 Rcpp::dnchisq( x, df, ncp,               log = false )